 Those muscles (big strong power running muscles, plus smaller stability muscles) need time to develop and build strong.
 If you push too fast, too far, too soon, because running feels great and you’re running good, you could be susceptible to injury further down the line.

 So newbie runners, build gradual, build slow and don’t let your ego get out of control!

 If you’re already a runner, you’ve ran a few 10k’s or halves and feel it’s time to take on a marathon, you also don’t want to make the mistake of leaving training until the New Year.

 Autumn is race season!
-So get training this summer and get yourself entered into a few races to test out your pace, fitness and pre race routine.
+So get yourself entered into a few races to test out your pace, fitness and pre race routine.
 Race day always brings challenges.
 Workout how it’ll work for you, so come marathon day you’re not stressing too much about breakfast, water and loo queues.